-Engaging survivors of SOCE
+Engaging survivors of SOCE / SOGICE

 Who should speak for Survivors?

-Allies and LGBTIQ+ people of faith are essential voices within this conversation as well, to help drive change from within faith communities and religious groups.
+Allies and LGBTQA+ people of faith are essential voices within this conversation as well, to help drive change from within faith communities and religious groups.
 However, self-advocates are significantly more equipped to communicate the complexity of the movement.

-An ethical approach to representing survivors and the issue as a whole acknowledges that while a ban on conversion therapy may be a first step toward reducing the access to (and prevalence of) more formalised gay conversion therapies, it does not comprehensively address the wider range of SOCE that exist within conservative faith communities in Australia.
+An ethical approach to representing survivors and the issue as a whole acknowledges that while a ban on conversion therapy may be a first step toward reducing the access to (and prevalence of) more formalised gay conversion therapies, it does not comprehensively address the wider range of SOGICE that exist within conservative faith communities in Australia.

 An ethical approach seeks to spotlight the erroneous belief – widespread in Australian Christian communities – that people are LGBTQ+ due to ‘brokenness’.